Engee documentation

 You can simulate the effect of white noise by using a random sequence with a correlation time much smaller than the smallest system time constant.
 The Band-Limited White Noise block creates just such a sequence.
 Its noise correlation time is the same as the block’s sampling frequency.
 For accurate modelling, use a correlation time much smaller than the time constant of the fastest part of the system.
 You can get good results by specifying

-The main difference between this block and the Random Number block is that the Band-Limited White Noise block produces output at a specific sampling rate.
-This rate is related to the correlation time of the noise.
+The main difference between this block and the Random Number block is that the Band-Limited White Noise block produces output data at a specific sampling rate.
+This frequency is related to the correlation time of the noise.

 Ports